 Located north of Reno, Animal Ark is a sanctuary for animals of all kinds.
 The whole family will enjoy seeing and learning about foxes, wolves, birds of prey, big cats, bears and even a desert tortoise!
 Make sure to get there early to watch bear feeding.
-On select dates, you can watch Animal Ark’s resident cheetahs Moyo and Jamar race, showing why exactly they’re the fastest beings on earth.
+Throughout the year, they hold fun and educational special events, like Tiger Talks and the Cheetah Dash.
 A day at Animal Ark is a great way to keep your kids entertained, all the while supporting the rehabilitation and conservation of some of the earth’s most fantastic creatures.

 For even more ideas to make the most of your summer fun, check out what expert family traveler Christina McEvoy and her family experiences in Reno Tahoe.